stackbuilders/dotenv-hs/README.md

 $ dotenv -f mydotenvfile myprogram
 ```

-The `-f` flag is optional, by default it looks for the `.env` file in the current
+The `-f` flag is optional, by default it looks for the `.env` file in the current working directory.
-working directory.

 ```shell
 $ dotenv myprogram
 ```

-Aditionally you can pass arguments and flags to the program passed to
+Additionally, you can pass arguments and flags to the program passed to
 Dotenv:

 ```shell